 Relax — root canal therapy is one of the most routine and effective procedures that can be successfully used to relieve tooth pain.

 Root canal therapy may be needed if the nerve of your tooth is or was infected.
 “Having a root canal” means that the damaged nerve and blood supply of the tooth is removed through a hole made in the top of the tooth.
-After a root canal is completed, a crown will likely need to be placed on top of the tooth to protect it from future infection and fracture.
+After the procedure is completed, a crown will likely need to be placed on top of the tooth to protect it from future infection and fracture.
 Root canal therapy may be completed at our office or you may be referred to an endodontist, a root canal specialist.
 This is a great treatment option for many people because it saves a tooth that would otherwise be extracted.

 The short answer is No. You will be numb for the procedure just like you would be numb for a filling.
 If at anytime you are uncomfortable, be sure to let the dentist know so that they can give you more anesthetic or make other necessary adjustments.